tc-mods/TromboneChampModdingWiki/docs/user-guide/charting/chart-backgrounds.md

 If you want a simple, easy background, this is what's recommended.

-Simply put a `1920x1080` image named `bg.png` in your song's folder.
+Simply put a `1780x1000` image named `bg.png` in your song's folder.

-You can use non-`1920x1080` images, but it might behave weirdly, as unity sprite scale is based on image resolution.
+You can use non-`1780x1000` images, but it might behave weirdly, as unity sprite scale is based on image resolution.
+If your image is too small it will have an ugly grey background to fill the remaining space.

 ### .mp4